-(Enrollment Procedure – New AMS Students)
+(Enrolment Procedure – New AMS Students)

 (STUDENTS 18 MONTHS TO 3 YEARS OLD)

-(Students 2 Years To 6 Years Old)
+(Students 3 Years To 6 Years Old)

 (Grades 1 To 8)

-In special circumstances, consideration will be given to a student who has completed less time in a recognized Casa program.
-Admission to this program will be evaluated based on consultation with the parent and the student.
+The ideal applicant for the Elementary Program has attended a Casa program for at least two years.
+In special circumstances, consideration will be given to a student who has completed less time in a recognized Casa program or a student with no previous Montessori experience.

-Learning about and respecting different cultures, religions and traditions is an exciting part of student life at AMS.
-We welcome International students from every corner of the world as their presence enriches our educational environment.
+Learning about and respecting different cultures, religions, and traditions is an exciting part of student life at AMS.
+We welcome international students from every corner of the world as their presence enriches our educational environment.

 Guide for Those Currently Living Abroad